coderefinery/git-intro/_episodes/05-remotes.md

 ```
 git checkout user_additions
 ```
-Add your name and your git knowledge according to the comments provided on the file Commit your changes
+Add your name and your git knowledge according to the comments provided on the file and Commit your changes
 ```
 git add git_competence.txt